snappizz/engraving-challenges/meta/general-rules.md

 Even more important: do *not* apply *any* individual adjustment or tweak to improve the output quality, it has to be the plain content that is entered.
 What is of course accepted (and encouraged) is the correct assignment to voices (or layers).
-Also accepted *(but only if documented)* are "binary" operations like manually switching directions or breaking beams etc.
+Also accepted *(but only if documented)* are "on/off" operations like manually switching directions or breaking beams etc.

 If your prior analysis has shown that you need specific functionality, for example through the use of plugins or functions, to fulfill specific